gdt050579/AppCUI-rs/docs/chapter-2/terminals/windows_vt.md

 | `SetConsoleTitleW(...)`           | To set the title (caption) of the console                          |
 | `SetConsoleScreenBufferSize(...)` | To resize the console to a specific **width** and **heighr**       |

 The output is done via VT100 escape sequences (please refer to [Wikipedia](https://en.wikipedia.org/wiki/ANSI_escape_code) for more information).
-This terminal supports true colors (24 bits per pixel) and wide characters (2 bytes per character) but it depends on the Windows version to support them.
+This backend supports true colors (24 bits per pixel) and wide characters (2 bytes per character) but it depends on the Windows version to support them.

 ## Limitations:

-Because of the way VT100 escape sequences work, the terminal is much slower than a regular Windows Console (that renders the output directly into the console).
-If speed is a priority, it is recommended to use the Windows Console terminal instead.
+Because of the way VT100 escape sequences work, the backend is much slower than a regular Windows Console backend (that renders the output directly into the console).
+If speed is a priority, it is recommended to use the Windows Console backend instead.

 Keep in mind that the speed limitation can be mitigated by using a 3rd party terminal (that use the GPU to render the output)such as:
 * [RIO](https://rioterm.com/)